castle at evening in Colwood BC

 Ross Bay Cemetery has the distinction of being the most spectacular Victorian cemetery in British Columbia.
 Its winding, tree-lined carriageways, magnificent tombstones with poignant epitaphs and the distant views to the Olympic Mountains make it a memorable place to visit.
 The cemetery is noted for several resident ghosts, including Isabella Ross (the first woman in British Columbia to own land, whose farm stood where the cemetery is now).

 British Columbia’s Parliament Buildings are haunted by many ghosts, most notably Francis Rattenbury, the architect who designed them in the 1890s.
-His body rests uneasily in an unmarked grave in Bournemouth, England, where he was savagely bludgeoned to death by his wife’s lover.
+His body rests uneasily in an unmarked grave in Bournemouth, England, where he was murdered by his wife’s lover.
 It is believed Rattenbury returns to haunt his most famous edifice to seek the recognition he craves.

 Hatley Castle, a 565 acre Edwardian estate, looks charming and colourful with sprawling gardens and a stately facade.
 The property is said to be haunted by ghosts of the Dunsmuir family who once owned it.